Lulu04/Give-Your-Voice/Documentation/GitHubReadme/readme.md

 ![The mixer window where you produce the MP3 files](https://github.com/Lulu04/Give-Your-Voice/blob/main/screenshot/03mixer.png)

 # How to compile
+> At this time, the software works only for Windows 64b and Linux 64b.

 You must have Lazarus IDE installed on your system.
-- Create a directory on your disk and download this repository there.
+- create a directory named GYV on your disk
+- in 'GYV' directory clone this repository.
+You can also download the zip.
+- again in 'GYV' directory, clone the repository [UnitsCommon](https://github.com/Lulu04/UnitsCommon).
+If you choose to download the zip, unzip the file and rename the obtained directory to "UnitsCommon".
-- In the same directory, download the repository as ZIP [UnitsCommon](https://github.com/Lulu04/UnitsCommon), unzip it and rename the obtained directory to UnitsCommon
+- and again, in the 'GYV' directory, clone the repository [ALSound library](https://github.com/Lulu04/ALSound).
+If you choose to download the zip, unzip the file and rename the obtained directory to "ALSound".

-- Download [ALSound library](https://github.com/Lulu04/ALSound) in the sub-folder UnitsCommon\ALSound
+The directory tree should be like:
+**\.GYV**
+**\.\.\.
+ALSound**
+**\.\.\.
+Give-Your-Voice**
+**\.\.\.
+UnitsCommon**

-- You can now open the GiveYourVoice.lpi project in the Lazarus IDE and compile it.
+Now, you are able to open the Lazarus project in the directory "Give-Your-Voice".